GetPageSpeed/nginx-extras-docs/docs/modules/postgres.md

 ---

 title: "PostgreSQL module for NGINX"
 description: "RPM package nginx-module-postgres.
-Upstream module that allows NGINX to communicate directly with PostgreSQL database. "
+Upstream module that allows NGINX to communicate directly with PostgreSQL database."

 ---